 Staff trained and Hospitrailer deployed for The Berm

-Last week local staff in Jordan was trained for deploying and using a Hospitrailer in the ‘The Berm’.
-The Berm is a remote area at the north-eastern Jordanian border where more than 70,000 refugees are trying to flee Syria and stranded and are currently facing deteriorating humanitarian conditions.
+Last week local staff in Jordan was trained to deploy and use a Hospitrailer in the ‘The Berm’.
+The Berm is a remote area near the north-eastern Jordanian border where more than 70,000 refugees are trying to flee Syria and stranded and are currently facing deteriorating humanitarian conditions.

 The Hospitainer trainer traveled to the area to train medical and technical staff in using the mobile hospital and its equipment.
 The local staff was especially delighted to be able to perform surgery in a challenging environment.
 Patients from the refugee camps had to travel 3 to 6 hours to receive surgical care, previously.